Student pilots are often confused about whether they need an iPad for flying or not.

-By now, the student pilot is familiar with the airspace and learned a few things about actual flying.
+By now, the student pilot is familiar with the airspace and has learned a few things about actual flying.

-The iPad at this stage will be a lot less distracting for the student pilots.
+The iPad, at this stage, will be a lot less distracting for the student pilots.

-Having an iPad to fly cross country flights will be a considerable remedy.
+Having an iPad to fly cross-country flights will be a considerable remedy.
 As you are now used to multi-tasking and conducting safe flights.
 Thus you will not be distracted by the iPad easily.